Basics of Program Evaluation

 Prerequisites: This is an intermediate level course.
 Participants are assumed to have some knowledge/or experience with qualitative data.

-Using Program Theory, Theories of Change, & Logic Models in Evaluation
+Using Research, Program Theory, & Logic Models to Design and Evaluate Programs

 Description: It is now commonplace to use research, program theory, and logic models in evaluation practice.
 They are often used to help design effective programs, and other times as a means to explain how a program is understood to contribute to its intended or observed outcomes.
 However, this does not mean that they are always used appropriately or to the best effect.
-At their best, program theories, theories of change, and logic models can provide an evidence-base to guide action, conceptual clarity, motivate staff, and focus evaluations.
+At their best, prior research, program theories, and logic models can provide an evidence-base to guide action, conceptual clarity, motivate staff, and focus design and evaluations.
 At their worst, they can divert time and attention from other critical evaluation activities, provide an invalid or misleading picture of the program, and discourage critical investigation of causal pathways and unintended outcomes.
-This course focuses on developing useful program theories and theories of change, and using them effectively to guide evaluation and avoid some of the most common traps.
-Application exercises are used throughout the course for demonstration of concepts and techniques: (a) as ways to use social science theory and research, program theories and theories of change to positive advantage; (b) to formulate and prioritize key evaluation questions; (c) to gather credible and actionable evidence; (d) to understand and communicate ways they are used with negative results; and (e) strategies to avoid traps.
+This course will focuses on developing useful evidence-based program theories and logic models, and using them effectively to guide evaluation and avoid some of the most common traps.
+Application exercises are used throughout the course for demonstration of concepts and techniques: (a) as ways to use social science theory and research, program theories and logic models to positive advantage; (b) to formulate and prioritize key evaluation questions; (c) to gather credible and actionable evidence; (d) to understand and communicate ways they are used with negative results; and (e) strategies to avoid traps.

 Instructor: Debra J. Rog, PhD